bfrmd/CAN_Flight_Data_Recorder_AvionicsDuino/README.md

 WARNING!

-The AvionicsDuino CAN Flight Data Recorder must only be used with the following AvionicsDuino software versions:
+The AvionicsDuino CAN Flight Data Recorder can only be used with the following AvionicsDuino software versions:
 <pre>
 - AvionicsDuino EFIS                 V 3.01 or later